 When I first became a mom, I was under attack EVERY DAY.
 I was so frustrated because I never felt free to really enjoy being the mom I always wanted to be.
 Every mistake was magnified – every failure was all my fault.

 And because I’ve always been a working mom – I’ve had high functioning guilt for many years.
-But I’ve learned the truth about guilt and now that I’m no longer working because I have to but because I love to I’m free to enjoy my life!
+But I’ve learned the truth about guilt and now I’m no longer working because I have to but because I love to.
+I’m free to enjoy my life!

 Mom Guilt is Common but Not Normal

 At times I felt like I wasn’t made for this mom thing.
 I mean, I never had any other moms come to me and say they were feeling the same way.
 So, I kept my feelings to myself because I already felt under-qualified for the position of mom.

 We don’t always talk publicly about what shames us and chronic mom-guilt can leave you feeling broken and frustrated as a mom.